IMUatCMU/17-655-A2/README.md

 ## How to execute the application

-`application.properties` file and database initial data needs to be prepared before execution.
+`application.properties` file and initial database data need to be prepared for execution.

 __Prepare application.properties__

-The application requires `application.properties` file, which contains configuration parameters to mysql database, in order to run.
+The application requires `application.properties` file, which contains configuration parameters to MySql database, to run.
 Before running the system, please fill out the `application.properties` in the `distribution` folder to properly reflect the configuration of your MySQL database.

 A sample `application.properties` file content will look like: